Intel NUC Kit NUC6i7KYK Review

 That said, this machine brisks through office tasks like spreadsheet entry, word processing, and video chatting without stutters.
 Yes, these tasks aren’t very challenging, systems with less powerful CPUs can manage decent performance, but the NUC adds some power when you get into multitasking and intensive tasks like video editing.
 This tiny computer can be realistically used for content creation as well.
 On the downside, though, power consumption and how loud the NUC can get are things you need to look out for, but they aren’t even that bad afterall.

-If the Intel NUC Kit NUC6i7KYK Check on Amazon at Amazon is a signal –by any chance– of where Intel intends to push the miniature form factor, then mini-PC enthusiasts are in for some very bright days ahead.
+If the Intel NUC Kit NUC6i7KYK Out of stock at Amazon is a signal –by any chance– of where Intel intends to push the miniature form factor, then mini-PC enthusiasts are in for some very bright days ahead.
 Even though I personally have reservations of categorizing this machine as a gaming PC, its performance is nothing short of excellent across the board.
 I’m even impressed by the thoughts of what the next Core i7 NUC would do, and if the same pace is maintained, it would be a nice time to buy a mini-PC.
 Although Intel haven’t hinted at producing a successor, maybe the sales from this unit will guide that decision.